Monii0829/to-do-list-application/README.md

 # to-do-list-application
-This application helps users manage their daily tasks efficiently.
-Users can add new tasks, delete existing ones, and mark tasks as completed.
-The app uses local storage to ensure that all tasks are saved and persist even after the page is refreshed.
+Project Overview:

+This Task Manager application allows users to efficiently manage their daily to-do list with ease.
+Key features include:

+Add Tasks: Users can add new tasks to stay organized.

+Delete Tasks: Remove tasks that are no longer needed.

+Mark as Completed: Keep track of finished tasks by marking them as done.

+Persistent Storage: All tasks are saved using local storage, so data remains even after refreshing or closing the browser.

+This lightweight and intuitive app helps users stay productive and organized.